USEPA/EPA_ALPHA_Model/ALPHA_Documentation/common_use_cases.rst

     ...
     };

+    sim_batch.load_config_strings(config_strings);

 In this abbreviated example, ``base_config`` refers to a workspace variable that holds a string of the config tags that all the cases have in common, for example roadload settings, drive cycle selection, fuel type, etc.  Grouping the common settings into a single variable makes it easier to change the setup and improves readability.
 Matlab string concatenation does the rest (the use of brackets, [ ], tells Matlab to combine all the separate strings into one).
-Another advantage of using workspace variables to hold engine definition strings is illustrated in the ``TNGA_ENGINE`` workspace variable which not only defines the engine but also uses the ``ES_CYL:`` tag to tell the simulation to run as a six-cylinder regardless of any engine resizing that may take place, such as during performance neutral sizing.
+Another advantage of using workspace variables to hold engine definition strings is illustrated in the ``TNGA_ENGINE`` workspace variable which not only defines the engine but also uses the ``ES_CYL:`` tag to tell the simulation to run as a six-cylinder regardless of any engine resizing that may take place.
 Breaking a config string down into smaller substrings and workspace variables is a good technique for managing complexity in larger batches.

+The use of the ``PKG:`` defines a quick reference name for each case.

 .. _alpha_roadloads_and_test_weight: